How To Deploy An Ethereum RPC Node

 - Security Cannot be an Afterthought

-Your RPC endpoints are part of your application’s attack surface.
+Your RPC Endpoints are part of your application’s attack surface.
 Ensure your provider implements proper DDoS protection, secure authentication, and encrypted connections.
-A compromised RPC endpoint can expose sensitive application data.
+A compromised RPC Endpoint can expose sensitive application data.

 - Monitoring Reveals Problems Early